 Borrowers With Ineligible Federal Student Loans Can Still Access Emergency Assistance

-The Education Department has also extended flexibility granted to student loan servicers to assist borrowers who do not qualify for the automatic relief.
+The Education Department also previously extended flexibility granted to student loan servicers to assist borrowers who do not qualify for the automatic relief.
 This allows servicers to grant additional emergency forbearances to borrowers who are still required to make payments on their federal student loans but are struggling to do so.

 While these borrowers did not receive the automatic temporary benefits, however, they will continue to be able to seek relief by applying for an emergency forbearance or applying for an income-driven repayment plan.